mbeddr/mps-gradle-plugin/README.md

 modelcheck {
     pluginLocation = new File("path/to/my/plugins")
-    plugins = [new Plugin("com.mbeddr.core", "mbeddr.core")]
+    plugins = [new Plugin("com.mbeddr.core", "mbeddr.core", false)]
     projectLocation = new File("./mps-prj")
     mpsConfig = configurations.mps
 }

 ```

-Dependencies of the specified plugins are automatically loaded from the `pluginlocation` and the plugins directory of
+Dependencies of the specified plugins are automatically loaded from the `pluginlocation` by default and the plugins directory of
 MPS.
+If the plugin is not located there, the `pre installed` flag needs to be specified.
 If they are not found the the build will fail.